reefactor/brainfood_reference/README.md

 > Simplicity is hacking away the unessential. — It is not daily increase but daily decrease — hack away the unessential!
 The closer to the source, the less wastage there is
 > -- Bruce Lee

-> Knowledge is subtractive, not additive — what we subtract (reduction by what does not work, what not to do), not what we add (what to do).
-..
-They think that intelligence is about noticing things that are relevant (detecting patterns); in a complex world, intelligence consists in ignoring things that are irrelevant (avoiding false patterns).
-> -- The bed of Procrustes by Nassim Taleb

 Iterate and refine models to sharp your [decision making skills](#decisions).
 Make [incremental improvements](https://en.wikipedia.org/wiki/Kaizen))